From the Requests tab, library users can view, edit and cancel their Circulation Hold requests.

 Create Request (Tipasa)

-See Patron Request Workforms for information about setting up the Article, Book, and Other request workforms.
+See Request Forms for information about setting up the Article, Book, and Other request workforms.

-Note: If your library has set a limit for user's active requests, a message will appear on the Create Request screen.
-The below message indicates users cannot have more than 50 active requests.
-If they have 50 active requests, they will be unable to create or submit new requests.
-They will have to wait until one of their active requests has been completed or canceled in order to submit new requests.
-Requests that have been returned to the borrowing library by the library user are not counted against the active request limit.
-These include requests with a status of Complete, Returned, Returned Missing, or Shipped Missing.
+Note: If your library has set a limit for a user's active requests, a message will appear when the library user attempts to submit a request after reaching the limit.
+The library user will be unable to create or submit new requests upon reaching the limit and will have to wait until one of their active requests has been completed or canceled in order to submit new requests.

 - See Patron Request Management for information on configuring patron request limits.